-The answer to that question reveals how much potential there is for the silver price to rise Read on for a look at how the silver price chart has shifted in the past, and what that could mean for both the price of silver today and the white metal’s price in the future.
+The answer reveals how much potential there is for the silver price to rise.
+Read on for a look at silver's historical moves, and what they could mean for both the price of silver today and the white metal’s price in the future.

 How is silver traded?

-Before discovering what the highest silver price ever was, it’s worth looking at how the precious metal is traded.
-Knowing the mechanics behind how the metal changes hands can be useful in understanding why and how its price changes on a day-to-day basis and beyond.
+Before discovering what the highest silver price was, it’s worth looking at how the precious metal is traded.
+Knowing the mechanics behind how it changes hands can be useful in understanding why and how its price changes on a day-to-day basis and beyond.

 Put simply, silver bullion is traded in dollars and cents per ounce, with market activity taking place worldwide at all hours, resulting in a live silver price.
-Key commodities markets like New York, London and Hong Kong are just a few locations where investors trade the commodity.
-London is the center of physical silver trade, while the COMEX division of the New York Mercantile Exchange, or NYMEX, is where most paper trading is done.
+Key commodities markets like New York, London and Hong Kong are just a few locations where investors trade the metal.
+London is seen as the center of physical silver trade, while the COMEX division of the New York Mercantile Exchange, called the NYMEX, is where most paper trading is done.

 There are two popular ways to go about investing in silver.
 The first is through purchasing silver bullion products such as bullion bars, bullion coins and silver rounds.
 Physical silver is sold on the spot market, meaning that in order to invest in silver this way, buyers pay a specific price for the metal — the silver price per ounce — and then have it delivered immediately.

-The second is accomplished through paper trading, which is done via the futures market, with participants entering into futures contracts for the delivery of silver in the future at an agreed upon price.
-In such contracts, two positions can be taken: a long position to accept delivery of the metal or a short position to provide delivery of the metal.
+The second is accomplished through paper trading, which is done via the silver futures market, with participants entering into futures contracts for the delivery of silver at an agreed-upon price and time.
+In such contracts, two positions can be taken: a long position to accept delivery of the metal or a short position to provide delivery.

 Silver wouldn’t test that high again until 2011.
 At that time, its price uptick came on the back of very strong silver investment demand, and was more than double the 2009 average silver price of US$14.67.
-The chart below from Kitco spans from the start of January 2011 to May 2019.
-It shows that the silver price reached US$47.94 per ounce in April 2011 before plummeting in the years that followed.
+The chart below from Kitco spans from the start of January 2010 to February 2022.
+It shows that the silver price reached US$47.94 in April 2011 before plummeting in the years that followed.

 Chart via Kitco.

-Like other commodities, the is most heavily influenced by supply and demand dynamics.
+Like other metals, the silver spot price is most heavily influenced by supply and demand dynamics.
 However, as the stats above illustrate, the silver price can be very volatile.
-That is partially due to the fact that the metal is subject to both investment and industrial demand within the global markets.
+That is partially due to the fact that the metal is subject to both investment and industrial metal demand within the global markets.

-In other words, it’s bought by investors interested in using it as a store of wealth as well as by manufacturers looking to use it for different applications.
-Those applications are incredibly varied — silver has diverse technological applications and is used in devices like batteries and catalysts, but it’s also used in medicine and in the automotive industry.
+In other words, it’s bought by investors who want it as a store of wealth, as well as by manufacturers looking to use it for different applications that are incredibly varied.
+For example, silver has diverse technological applications and is used in devices like batteries and catalysts, but it’s also used in medicine and in the automotive industry.

-Looking at supply, in 2017, the world’s three top producers of the metal were Mexico, Peru and China.
-Interestingly, even in those countries the white metal is usually produced as a by-product — for instance, a mine producing primarily gold might also have silver output.
+In terms of supply in 2021, the world’s three top producers of the metal were Mexico, China and Peru.
+Interestingly, even in those countries the white metal is usually a by-product — for instance, a mine producing primarily gold might also have silver output.

 JPMorgan Chase (NYSE:JPM) has been long at the center of silver manipulation claims as well.
-For several years the company has been in and out of court for the accusations.
+For years the firm has been in and out of court for the accusations.
 In a recent case, JPMorgan agreed to pay US$920 million to resolve federal agency probes regarding the manipulation of multiple markets, including precious metals.

-While there’s a concrete answer to the question, “What was the highest price for silver?” it’s anyone’s guess whether it will reach those heights once again.
-Even so, many commentators say prospects are bright for buying silver — and no matter the current state of the metal, investors will no doubt be watching to see how the metal fares for 2019 and beyond.
+While there’s a concrete answer to the question “What was the highest price for silver?” it’s anyone’s guess whether it will reach those heights once again.
+Even so, many commentators say prospects are bright for buying silver — and no matter the current state of the market, investors will no doubt be watching to see how the metal fares.

 This is an updated version of an article first published by the Investing News Network in 2015.